30 Years Dermatoscopy

 Digital image and data processing: High tech made in Germany.

-The new DELTA 30 and DELTAone with their iPhone* attachments, the iC1 digital dermatoscope, the HEINE Cube System** for image and data management, free apps for patient and image management – all developed, designed and implemented by us.
+The DELTA 30 and DELTAone with their iPhone* attachments, the iC1 digital dermatoscope, the HEINE Cube System** for image and data management, free apps for patient and image management – all developed, designed and implemented by us.

 As the inventors of dermatoscopy, also known as dermoscopy, 30 years ago, we are still among the world’s leading manufacturers; our dermatoscopes, the exclusive HEINE DERM App and the Cube System are at the top of the technological world of medical image and data processing.